-With respect to impeller selection, a choice could not be made because all three designs will need further testing.
-Amongst the three choices of blades (which includes the axial fan, compressor wheel, and radial blower), future testing will be required in order to gain better insight on how each blade design functions.
-All three impeller designs will be created by a 3D printer from HPMI, and will be smoothed out with acetone to ensure less friction from air flow, thus creating less vibration.
-Each blade design will be connected to the brushless dc motor and tested for sound production, force of air flow, and vibration effects.
-The force of air flow for each blade design will be calibrated by adjusting the brushless dc motor's revolutions per minute to ensure the desired amount of airflow is achieved.
-Keeping in mind that slower rotation speeds contribute to less sound production, the design that produces the most amount of air flow at the lowest motor speed, in addition with the least amount of vibration, will be chosen as the blade for the final design.
+The impeller designs will be created by a 3D printer from HPMI, the COE machine shop, or an outside source, and will be smoothed out with acetone to ensure less friction from air flow; thus, creating less vibration.
+Each blade design will be connected to the DC motor of choice and tested for sound production, force of air flow, and vibration effects.
+The force of air flow for each blade design will be calibrated by adjusting the brushless DC motor's angular velocity to ensure the desired amount of airflow is achieved.
+Keeping in mind that slower rotation speeds mostly contribute to less sound production, the design that produces the most amount of air flow at the lowest motor speed, in addition of the least amount of vibration, will be chosen as the blade for the final design.

-4.3 Design Concepts
+4.3 Design Concept